Mont Blanc Massif

 Do not forget:

-Programme designed for intermediate mountaineers: during the week, you will undertake increasingly difficult climbs, which will train you and allow you to acclimatise in preparation for the final ascent of Mont Blanc.
+Programme designed for mountaineers of intermediate level: over the week, you will tackle increasingly difficult routes, which will train you and allow you to acclimatise in preparation for the final ascent of Mont Blanc.

 4 people per guide for the Grand Paradis and Mont Rose ascents, one person per guide for the Mont Blanc ascent to improve the safety of the group and to increase the chances of success for everyone.